tiiiecherle/osx_install_config/README.md

 3	Install AppStore apps and copy files
 -----
-File 3a is a manual and checklist file which contains a few steps that have to be done to go on with the later scripts, e.g. installing Xcode and copying over your backup files for later restoring.
+File 3a is a manual and checklist file which contains a few steps that have to be done to go on with the later scripts, e.g. installing Xcode or Command Line Tools and copying over your backup files for restoring them later.

 4	SSD Optimizations